 Arti Patel

-Principal Scientist & Neuroscience Program Lead Novartis AG
+Principal Scientist & Neuroscience Program Lead Novartis

 Arti Patel, Ph.D., is a Principal Scientist II and Lab Head in the Translational Neuroscience Unit at Novartis Biomedical Research in Cambridge, Massachusetts.
 Since joining Novartis Neuroscience in 2017, she has led cross-functional, globally distributed teams to advance novel therapeutic strategies for amyotrophic lateral sclerosis (ALS) across multiple modalities, including small molecules, RNAi, and gene therapy.
 She also co-leads the Neurodegeneration Task Force, helping shape portfolio strategy, drive pipeline program advancement, and identify high-impact academic and industry partnerships.
 Dr. Patel’s expertise bridges preclinical drug discovery and translation, spanning human genetics and AI-enabled target discovery, human iPSC-derived neuronal and glial platforms, in vivo efficacy models, and biomarker development.
 Prior to Novartis, she trained in biochemistry and neuroimmunology at Tufts University School of Medicine in Boston, Massachusetts.